-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within the timing of recognition of fee extras, donation, other income, CJRS income and the override of controls by management.
-Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, performing sample testing for each category of income, performing cut-off testing for income, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the Charity Commission, Independent Schools Inspectorate, Ofsted and reading minutes of meetings of those charged with governance.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within fee scholarships, bursaries and discounts and the override of controls by management.
+Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing fee scholarships, bursaries and discounts, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the Charity Commission and the Independent Schools Inspectorate, and reading minutes of meetings of those charged with governance..

 Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
 For example, the further removed non-compliance with laws and regulations (irregularities) is from the events and transactions reflected in the financial statements, the less likely the inherently limited procedures required by auditing standards would identify it.
-In addition, as with any audit, omissions, misrepresentations, or the override of internal controls.
+In addition, as with any audit, there remained a higher risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
 We are not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations.